Rathore4u/RobotJavaSeleniumAssignment/Readme.txt

 ************************** Execution Steps ***************************************
 Please use following steps to execute it on Docker

+Docker plugin and it's configuration are inlcuded in pom.xml hence one can run it directly using docker instlled on his system.

 Please use following steps to execute it on local machine without docker